ashu305/Assignment-Checker-Frontend/README.md

+# Assignment-Checker-Frontend

-# This is the UI of the Full Stack Assignment checker web application using react, node, express and MySql
+This is the UI of the Full Stack Assignment checker web application using react, node, express and MySql

-### This is a simple web application where you can check your answers for the corresponding question givin by the dbms faculty!!
+This is a simple web application where you can check your answers for the corresponding question givin by the dbms faculty!!

+### use  `npm start`

-### You can clone the project and use  `npm start` to see the application in action
+You can clone the project and  to see the application in action